tarantool/cartridge-cli/README.rst

 For ``docker``, the resulting runtime image will contain rocks modules and executables specific for the base image (``centos:8``).

-Further on we dive deeper into the packaging process.
+Next, we dive deeper into the packaging process.

 .. _cartridge-cli-build-directory: